-Pastebin.com is a site that is used to post long messages that cant be used in the IRC or other chat clients.
-You can copy and paste the error messages you get with a specific command onto the pastebin on the site and send it to the site.
-In return you will get a url in which you can give to someone else for them so see your full errors.
+Pastebin.com is a site that is used to post long messages that can't be used in the IRC or other chat clients.
+You can copy and paste the error messages that you get with a specific command onto the pastebin and send it to the site.
+In return you will get a URL in which you can give it to someone else for them to review.
 Though that is not the entire use of pastebin.
 You can post any text you would like.
-From what i understand length doesn't matter.
+From what I understand length doesn't matter.

 Once you have pastebinit installed it's time to test it out.

 - The command for pastebinit in the terminal is: